focus-editor/focus/LOG.md

 - Implement config options
     + Report errors on wrong configs (write the usage code first)
-    - maximize_on_start
-    - open_on_biggest_monitor
+    - Parse settings
+    - Have an option to specify the time to dismiss a user message
+    - Detect conflicting keys in the same context in the same config
     - Colors
-    - Detect conflicting keys in the same context in the same config

 - Config files:
-    - When parsing project dirs, replace path separators with /
+    + When parsing project dirs, replace path separators with /
     - Hot-load user config file and apply the changes immediately (how do we handle the project dir changes?)
-    - Have a command to edit global config or project config (it will open the corresponding file)
     - Every time a config file changes, the configs need to be reloaded and re-merged (and the changes need to be applied)
     - When an editor is closed using Ctrl+W, use session_notify_closed_editor to remove the buffer backup (if unmodified) (or maybe when it hasn't been edited or opened in this session?)